smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifDatabase/DataLoaderData/DataLoading.md

 The following steps are required to connect an Oracle table to a Postgres RIF database:

-* Setup users and schema's to *own* the data, setup Oracle FDW
+* Setup users and schema's to *own* the data, setup Oracle FDW:
-  * Create roles and accounts in Oracle using SQL*Plus and SYSTEM, and test
+  * Create roles and accounts in Oracle using SQL*Plus and SYSTEM, and test;
-  * Setup Oracle FDW as Postgres using psql
+  * Setup Oracle FDW in Postgres using *psql*;
-  * Test the foreign data wrapper functionality
+  * Test the foreign data wrapper functionality;
 * HES Example:
   * In Oracle:
     * Grant the RIF user (peter) access to data;